 The final product of each project is donated to the local community.
 Engage projects can be seen in Oklahoma City, Norman, Noble, and more.

-In less than two years, Engage Learning has impacted the lives of over 200 students by empowering them to think outside the box and helping their ideas come to life.
+In two years, Engage Learning has impacted the lives of over 250 students by empowering them to think outside the box and helping their ideas come to life.

 Engage Learning focuses on facilitating middle school design projects.
 However, we are constantly diversifying our reach.
 Below is an overview of our Spring 2018 projects.